Edge of perfection: My First Bull Elk

 BOOM, anther bugle sounds, only now it’s coming from farther up the meadow.
 The bull has outsmarted us and is moving away, skirting just inside the tree line on the opposite side of the meadow.
 I run through the trees on my side, paralleling his movements and stopping occasionally to make cow calls.
 His response is becoming less frequent.
 I have no idea where Russ is at this point, so it’s every hunter for himself.
 Russ tells me later how he crossed back to the bull’s side of the meadow in attempt to close some distance.

 At mid-meadow I’ve managed to mirror the bull’s movements according to his calls.
 The sun has dropped behind the mountain and darkness looms.
-My chances of ever seeing the bull shrinking by the minute.
-Oh well, the excitement thus far is more than you could ask for from any hunt.
+My chances of ever seeing the bull are shrinking by the minute.
+Oh well, the excitement thus far is more than you could ask for.
 But it’s not over yet; I blow more calls, break more sticks, and roll more rocks.
 The next bugle is very loud and much closer.
-I can’t believe it; the bull has entered the meadow and is coming my way!
-Quickly I begin my descent towards the meadow’s edge.
+I can’t believe it; the bull has actually entered the meadow and is coming my way!
+Quickly I descend towards the meadow edge.
 Fifty yards from the meadow, another bugle erupts and I freeze.
-Through an opening I see a massive, tan elk body and dark antlers moving through the meadow below me.
-My eyes widen; my heart races.
+Through an opening I see a massive, tan elk body and dark antlers moving towards me.
+My eyes widen, my heart races.
 I don’t have to count tines.
 This is a wily old herd bull—a real monarch.

 THUMP.
 A strange sound rings out and the elk takes off trotting through the meadow.
 I didn’t see where my arrow went, but it sounded like a hit.
 Immediately, I blow a couple shaky estrus calls.
 The bull slows down and glances back at me occasionally as he continues away.
 Did I miss?
 About eighty yards into the meadow the bull suddenly jumps to his right like he’s losing balance, takes two more steps and just tips over.
 A weird cloud of surrealism washes over me.
 When I see that he’s not getting up, I burst from my cover and run into the meadow yelling, “HE’S DOWN!
 HE’S DOWN!”